 To take a step back, social engineering is the art of exploiting human psychology (vs. technical hacking techniques) to gain access to buildings, systems, or data.
 For example, a threat actor might send an email that appears to be sent by the CEO of your company to join an online meeting immediately, or a request from a ‘vendor’ requiring a wire transfer or invoice payment.

-Cyber-attackers use social engineering to personalize attempts to manipulate people into performing unsafe functions, often researching their victims extensively prior to their advances.
-Cybercriminals are known to take advantage of the emotions or negligence of human beings, resulting in a whopping 88% of data breaches being caused by human error.
+Cyber-attackers use social engineering to manipulate people into performing unsafe functions, often researching their victims extensively prior to their advances.
+Cybercriminals are known to take advantage of the emotional vulnerability of human beings, resulting in a whopping 88% of data breaches being caused by human error.

 Do we really need social engineering awareness training?

 There’s a misconception that email spam protection systems block all malicious activity, which is not true.
-The spam protectors simply don’t catch all emails, and there are ways around them: for example, bad actors can launch a social engineering attack from a legitimate email account that has been compromised.
-Email isn’t the only social engineering method hackers employ; they will also attack via smishing, vishing, social media, and other methods.
+The spam protectors simply don’t catch all types of suspicious emails, and there are ways around them.

 How can I set my organization up for success?